jennikate/Elf-Adventures/README.md

 ### Bugs
 If you find any bugs please let me know! jennikate @ gmail.com

+Occasionally when a player dies their token remains on the cell they died in (like a ghost!), as well as showing at their home location.
+When they move the 'ghost' disappears.

 ### Wins and Blockers
 One of the choices I almost regretted was using border for the walls.
 I had to find the walls for the cell I (player or enemy) was in by looking at what classes were assigned to it.